AVatLeeds/ELEC2645-project/FFT.md

     }
 ```

 The setup function uses a while loop to calculate the maximum bit width required to encompass the number of input samples specified (The size of the FFT must be a power of 2 for the algorithm to work correctly).
 It then calls "shuffle_indices".
 In the mathematical explanation I mentioned that splitting the even and odd terms of the sample sequence repeatedly causes the values in the sample sequence to become "shuffled".
-It turns out that the positions that the samples would be moved to in the shuffling process ar the exact bit reversal of their original index.
+It turns out that the positions that the samples would be moved to in the shuffling process are the exact bit reversal of their original index.
 For instance:

 | sample index | in binary | bits reversed | shuffled index |
 |--------------|:---------:|:-------------:|:--------------:|